rydmike/flex_seed_scheme/README.md

 ### FlexTones Modifier `expressiveOnContainer()`

-The `tones` configuration class `FlexTones` got the modifier `expressiveOnContainer()`.
+The `tones` configuration class `FlexTones` can also use modifier `expressiveOnContainer()`.
 It can be applied to any predefined or custom `FlexTones` to make a returned `FlexTones` instance where the tones for light mode on container tones are set to 30 for more color expressive container text and icons on none surface containers.

 This modifier only impacts none surface on-container tones that are dark and thus only has any impact on the light theme mode on-container colors.
 The impacted on container colors are `onPrimaryContainerTone`,`onSecondaryContainerTone`, `onTertiaryContainerTone` and `onErrorContainerTone`.

 This feature brings optional light mode expressive on-container colors to any predefined or custom `FlexTones` configuration.
 The expressive on-color in light mode containers are a new coming change to Material Design 3 ColorScheme.
 This modifier is equivalent to setting the `SeedColorScheme.fromSeeds` and its `useExpressiveOnContainerColors` property to true, when using MCU dynamic scheme variant based seeded color schemes.

 ```dart